5 Jul 2021

 The Capital City Trail (29km)

-The Studley Park Boathouse, the oldest surviving boathouse on the Yarra, has a cafe with a range of fresh bread and pastries (not to mention uninterrupted views of the river that might turn your quick coffee stop into an entire afternoon!).
+Look out for the Studley Park Boathouse, which is the oldest surviving boathouse on the Yarra.
+It has a cafe with a range of fresh bread and pastries (not to mention uninterrupted views of the river!).

 Trail: The Capital City Trail